jpaulm/gofbp/README.md

 - `go test -run DoSelect -count=1`
 - `go test -run WriteToConsUsingNL -count=1`  (note the activated/deactivated messages)

-`go test` runs them all, in sequence
+`go test` runs them all, in sequence - _note that the last test in this sequence is designed to crash!_

 The following components are available: